 Finally, a psychiatrist or psychologist may be called upon to help patients cope with the demoralizing effect that both the disease, and the need for repeat surgeries and hospitalizations, may have.

-Surgical options for inflammatory arthritis include synovectomy, arthroplasty, and arthrodesis.
+Surgical options for inflammatory arthritis include synovectomy, joint replacement (arthroplasty), and joint fusion (arthrodesis).
 The choice of surgery is made on an individual basis and takes into account the patient's age, obtaining the most predictable results, achieving the greatest pain relief, and preserving the maximum degree of function and independence.
 In addition, surgeons strive to select the procedure that will be the most durable.
 When the patient needs multiple surgeries, Dr. Figgie and his colleagues try to do as much as possible during a single hospitalization, a strategy that not only reduces the length of recovery, but also offers a psychological benefit.

 "We try to combine procedures as much as possible in order to reduce hospitalization, rehabilitation and anesthesia.
 It really helps the patient cope better with the disease when we are able to do that," says Dr. Figgie.

 When the cartilage in a joint is severely damaged, replacement with a prosthesis may be necessary.
-Replacement of the hip, knee, shoulder, and elbow, are done frequently, often with good results.
+Hip, knee, shoulder, and elbow replacements are done frequently, often with good results.
 Replacement of the ankle, wrist, and fingers are less commonly attempted, and yield less predictable results.
 Unlike synovectomy, arthroplasty usually offers a lasting solution to the problem of synovial inflammation and joint destruction, and provides significant pain relief.
 Once the articular surface is replaced, the symptoms are relieved.

 Most patients need to continue taking medication to protect their other joints.
 In some cases, however, if the most problematic joint is treated successfully, the dose of medication taken may be reduced.
 "That offers a real benefit," Dr. Figgie says.
 "Many of these medications take their toll on the patient.
 Steroids can cause bone and muscle atrophy, and there's the ongoing problem of suppressing the immune system."